Major Code BA1932

 Students who choose classical languages and literature will study both Greek and Latin through the 2000-level and complete by the third year two language tutorials, and one regular upper level course in either Greek or Latin by the third or fourth year.
 Previous knowledge of Latin or Greek is not required.
 Students who qualify can take a language tutorial in place of GK/LAT 2120.
 Students also will take three or four tutorials and three regular courses in classical civilization, archaeology, and history to better understand these societies through their material culture.

 Applicants should be in the upper 10 percent of their high school class and should have at least a 1300 combined SAT score or 30 ACT composite.
 (This requirement may be modified in unusual circumstances.)
 Two recommendations from teachers are required to be submitted with the application.
 Students applying for the Honors Tutorial College must submit materials by December 1, and then interview for admission in early January.

 Change of Program Policy

 Transfer opportunities are limited.
 Students are admitted only as freshmen.
 Current freshmen at Ohio University must apply by December 1st.
 They are urged to contact the HTC office for guidance.

 Freshmen from other institutions must apply by December 1st and are urged to contact the HTC Office for guidance.

 Opportunities Upon Graduation

 The qualities of research, critical thinking, synthesis and effective writing developed in our program are applicable to many careers besides graduate programs in classics.
-Graduates from our Classics and World Religions HTC program have completed graduate programs in classical languages and archeology, anthropology, divinity school, rhetoric, education and law school.
+Graduates from our classics HTC program have gone on to graduate programs in classical languages and archeology, theology, rhetoric, education and law school.
 Several have served in Teach for America before starting graduate school.